4044ever/Hugo-Tailwind-3.2/README.md

 and
 `hugo server`

+Note: You do not have to install Hugo with `Hugo new site hugofolder` !
+But you need to have the Hugo environment running!

 Note: When you start first time **npm run start** a style.css must exist - or you get an error!
 Just do a **Ctrl+c** and run **npm run start** - even though you got an error but a style was written anyway and 2nd time round it should start fine.

 To get out of developing mode you need to do **Ctrl+c** twice.